Silicon Valley Power

 As of January 1, 2018, all power provided to Silicon Valley Power customers (both residential and commercial) is coal‑free, generated by power plants that do not use coal to produce electricity.

 Silicon Valley Power provides customers with choices for their electricity supply.
-Silicon Valley Power's 100% renewable energy option, Santa Clara Green Power, allows participants to cover 100% of their electricity with renewable energy from wind and solar facilities in California and the West.
+Silicon Valley Power's 100% renewable energy option, Santa Clara Green Powe, allows participants to cover 100% of their electricity with renewable energy from wind and solar facilities in California and the West.
 The option is Green-e Energy certified and meets the environmental and consumer protection standards set forth by the nonprofit Center for Resource Solutions.
 Green-e is a trusted global certification provider and helps guide Silicon Valley Power’s clean energy offerings.

 As the not-for-profit, community-owned municipal electric utility for the City of Santa Clara, Silicon Valley Power acts on behalf of Santa Clara residents and businesses.
 Silicon Valley Power customers have asked for cleaner electricity choices and Silicon Valley Power has delivered, proactively providing customers with a diversified mix of energy resources, offering its 100% renewable energy option, Santa Clara Green Power, since 2004.